 1. The Weekly Tracker

 This document outlines your weekly assignments and expectations.
-Your manager will have sent you access to the Google Doc to be used throughout the internship.
+Your manager will have sent you access to the Google Doc to be used throughout your time with us.

 Begin working on Week 1 assignments today.
 We recommend that you look through the document and plan your weeks accordingly.
 Some weeks are more time-intensive than others.

-The week’s tasks are to be completed by 11 PM PST each Friday.
+The week’s tasks are to be completed by 11 PM PT (U.S. based and team members abroad) and 5 PM GMT (UK based) each Friday.

 As this is a ‘live’ document, there is no need for a copy to be sent to your manager.
 They will access the document throughout the week to check your progress.